-It’s thought to be the key vital force, the animating part of any living being, permeating everything and everyone, and it’s considered the primordial underlying principle of life and living.
+It’s thought to be the key Vital Force, the animating part of any living being, a psychophysical force responsible for breathing and movement, and permeating everything and everyone.
+It’s considered the primordial underlying principle of life and living.

-Around the world, in other traditional medicine systems, you can find similar Life Energy concepts, such as Universal Energy, Qi, Ki, Chi, Orgone, or Lom Pran, which may also include definitions and designations such as heat, light, and electromagnetic energy, vital breath, air, gas, or the connection between matter, energy and spirit.
+Around the world, in other traditional medicine systems, you can find similar Life Energy concepts, such as Universal Energy, Qi, Ki, Chi, Orgone, or Lom Pran, which may also include definitions and designations such as heat, light, and electromagnetic energy, vital breath, air, gas, or the connection between matter, energy, and spirit.

 However, Prana doesn’t circulate randomly in our body, but through well-defined Energy Channels, also called Nadis.
 Along these Nadis, one finds main and sub Chakras (Prana distribution centers) and important Energy Points.
-In Ayurveda, the latter are called Marma points.
+In Ayurveda and Yoga, the latter are called Marma points.
 These Marma points can be manipulated for health benefits, for instance, with massage and acupressure.